orbeon/orbeon-forms-doc/form-runner/styling/css.md

 _NOTE: This is a work in progress.
 More variables will be introduced in future releases.
 Variable names are subject to change._

-You can view the available CSS variables in the [`form-runner-css-variables.less` LESS file on GitHub](https://github.com/orbeon/orbeon-forms/blob/master/form-runner/jvm/src/main/assets/apps/fr/style/form-runner-css-variables.less).
+You can view the available CSS variables in the [`theme.less` LESS file on GitHub](https://github.com/orbeon/orbeon-forms/blob/master/form-runner/jvm/src/main/assets/apps/fr/themes/2025/theme.less).

 Example of overriding variables in Form Runner only (not in Form Builder):